What's it like on an overnight train?

 Many types of onboard accommodations exist on night trains.
 To make it easy for you to pick the type of that’s right for you, we’ve grouped them in 3 categories based on their level of comfort and amenities: Economy, Comfort and Premier.

-In the Economy category, you will find the simplest and most economical types of night accommodations: reclining seats, couchette compartments with 4 to 6 beds, or sleeping compartments with 3 to 4 beds.
+Economy (2nd class) - You will find the simplest and most economical types of night accommodations: reclining seats, couchette compartments with 4 to 6 beds, or sleeping compartments with 3 to 4 beds.
 The difference between a couchette and a sleeping compartment is that a compartment is gender specific, whereas a couchette is a mixed gender accommodation.
 Couchettes are perfect for the budget-conscious and are offered for 4-6 travelers.
 These cabins have two sets of 2 or 3 beds; bunk bed style.
 If your traveling party does not fill the couchette, other travelers of mixed gender can be reserved in the same couchette compartment.
 The doors to a couchette cannot be locked and toilet facilities are located at the end of the car.

-In the Comfort category, you’ll find single or double sleeping compartments.
+Comfort (1st class) - You’ll find single or double sleeping compartments.
 Double sleeping compartments are gender specific, unless the traveling party fills the compartment.
 Read our dedicated article to learn more about how the gender requirements of a compartment may affect you.
 These compartments have upper and lower beds and a washbasin.
 And they can be locked, offering complete privacy.
 Breakfast is included in these compartments on select overnight trains.
 Toilet facilities are located at the end of the car.

 Here is a list of European overnight trains.
 Click on any of these links for detailed information about them.